Key takeaways

 ButterflyMX cloud-based door controller

-As access control goes digital, the importance of behind-the-scenes hardware grows.
+As access control systems go digital, the importance of behind-the-scenes hardware grows.
 You need to depend on more than just access control readers like keypads and intercoms.
 In fact, most electronic access control systems require something called a door controller.

 In this post, we explain what a door controller is and how it works.
 Then, we explain the role of door controllers in an access control system and help you choose the best one.